1. Which city developed as a finishing centre in Britain ? **

 - Town or urban craft and trade guild were extremely powerful

-- The guild controlled the prices as well as manufacturing.
+- The guild controlled the prices as will as manufacturing.

-- They did not let any outside trade and control local market without permission
+- They did not let any out sider trade and control local market without permission

-Question: Why did some industrialist in nineteenth century Europe prefer hand labour over machines?
+6. Why did some industrialist in nineteenth century Europe prefer hand labour over machines ? ***

 - In Victorian Britain there was no shortage of human labour.

-Question: How did a series of invention in the 18th century increase the efficiency of each step of the production process in cotton textile industry?
-Explain.
+7. How did a series of invention s in the 18th century increased the efficiency of each step of the production process in cotton textile industry ?
+Explain ***.

 - A series of inventions increased the efficacy of each step of production process ( carding ,twisting, spinning and rolling )

-Question: In what ways proto-industrialization helped the poor farmers?
+8. In what ways proto-industrialization helped the poor farmers ? ** (The Age of Industrialization)

 - Income from proto –industrial production supplemented their shrinking income